kswope/book-learnin/README.md

 * Singleton methods (class methods and per-object methods) are stored in singleton classes that are also inserted into the hierarchy.

+### Item 7: Be Aware of the Different Behaviors of super

+* When you override a method from the inheritance hierarchy the super keyword can be used to call the overridden method.

+* Using super with no arguments and no parentheses is equivalent to passing it all of the arguments that were given to the enclosing method.

+* If you want to use super without passing the overridden method any arguments, you must use empty parentheses, i.e., super().

+* Defining a method_missing method will discard helpful information when a super call fails.
+See Item 30 for alternatives to method_ missing.

+### Item 8: Invoke super When Initializing Subclasses

+* Ruby doesn’t automatically call the initialize method in a super- class when creating objects from a subclass.
+Instead, normal method lookup rules apply to initialize and only the first matching copy is invoked.

+* When writing an initialize method for a class that explicitly uses inheritance, use super to initialize the parent class.
+The same rule applies when you define an initialize_copy method.

+### Item 9: Be Alert for Ruby’s Most Vexing Parse

+* Setter methods can only be called with an explicit receiver.
+Without a
+* receiver they will be parsed as variable assignments.

+* When invoking a setter method from within an instance method use self as the
+* receiver.

+* You don’t need to use an explicit receiver when calling nonsetter methods.
+In
+* other words, don’t litter your code with self.

+### Item 10: Prefer Struct to Hash for Structured Data

+Struct can take a block for defining methods

+	Reading = Struct.new(:date, :high, :low) do def mean (high + low) / 2.0 end
+	end